ahmadyousefdev/automs/README.md

 ## Acknowledgements
 ### Influencer References
-These two packages inspired us to make this package and they provide much more variety of commands and flexibility
+These two packages inspired us to make this package and they provide much more commands which makes them suitable for more complex applications.
+Sadly, they don't support Laravel 8 or Jetstream yet.
 - [CrestApps/laravel-code-generator](https://github.com/CrestApps/laravel-code-generator)
 - [laravel-shift/blueprint](https://github.com/laravel-shift/blueprint)
 ### Other links